hsotoparada/Data-Science-Professional-Certificate/README.md

 In this course...

 ## Todo list:
-- [ ] Add example of webscrapping using BeautifulSoup and pandas.
+- [ ] Add final assignment of course Python Project for Data Science, using webscrapping with BeautifulSoup and pandas.